Project Agreement: New Bridge for St. Lawrence Project

 The total cost of the project is *$4.239 billion.

-This amount includes the $3.977 billion contract (Project Agreement) between the Government of Canada and the Signature on the St. Lawrence Group, which covers the construction period, (June 2015 until fall of 2019), as well as a subsequent 30-year operating period.
+This amount includes the $3.977 billion contract (Project Agreement) signed between the Government of Canada and the Signature on the St. Lawrence Group on June 19, 2015, which covers the construction period commencing in June 2015), as well as a subsequent 30-year operating, maintenance and rehabilitation period.

 |Type of Costs||Costs (in millions of dollars)|

 *SSL has received an additional $235 million as per the settlement agreement announced on April 13, 2018.
 The agreement formalized the delivery date of the Samuel De Champlain Bridge as December 21, 2018 and ended the lawsuit filed by SSL in Quebec Superior Court.
 Subsequently on October 25, 2018, SSL announced that the bridge would not be in service on December 21, 2018.
 Confidential commercial discussions between the government and SSL are ongoing to determine the impacts of this delay on the Project Agreement.

 Cost Savings – P3 vs Traditional Procurement